pyomeca/bioptim/README.md

 ```
 The first parameters are presented before.
 The `list` is the list of elements to keep.
-For instance, if one defines a MINIMIZE_STATE objective_function with `index=0`, then only the first state is minimized.
+When defining a MINIMIZE_STATE objective_function with `index=0`,  only the first state is minimized.
 The default value is all the elements.
 The `phase` is the index of the phase the objective function should apply to.
 If it is not sent, phase=0 is assumed.
 The `list_index` is the ith element of a list for a particular phase
-This is usually taken care by the `add()` method of `ObjectiveList`, but it can be useful when declaring the objectives out of order, or when overriding previously declared objectives using `update_objectives`.
+This is usually taken care by the `add()` method of `ObjectiveList`, but it can be useful when declaring the objectives out of order or when overriding previously declared objectives using `update_objectives`.
-`quadratic` is used to defined if the objective function should be squared.
+`quadratic` defines if the objective function should be squared.
-This is particularly useful when one wants to minimize toward 0 instead of minus infinity
+This is particularly useful when minimizing toward 0 instead of minus infinity.
-The `target` is a value subtracted to the objective value.
+The `target` is a value subtracted from the objective value.
-It is useful to define tracking problems.
+It is relevant to define tracking problems.
 The dimensions of the target must be of [index, node].
 Finally, `weight` is the weighting that should be applied to the objective.
 The higher the weight is, the more important the objective is compared to the other objective functions.

 The `ObjectiveFcn` class provides a list of some predefined objective functions.
 Since `ObjectiveFcn.Lagrange` and `ObjectiveFcn.Mayer` are Enum, it is possible to use tab key on the keyboard to dynamically list them all, assuming you IDE allows for it.
-It is possible however to define a custom objective function by sending a function handler in place of the `ObjectiveFcn`.
+It is possible, however, to define a custom objective function by sending a function handler in place of the `ObjectiveFcn`.
-If one do so, an additional parameter must be sent to the `Objective` constructor which is `custom_type` and must be either `ObjectiveFcn.Lagrange` or `ObjectiveFcn.Mayer`.
+In this case, an additional parameter must be sent to the `Objective` constructor:  the `custom_type` with either `ObjectiveFcn.Lagrange` or `ObjectiveFcn.Mayer`.
 The signature of the custom function is: `custom_function(pn: PenaltyController, **extra_params)`
 The PenaltyController contains all the required information to act on the states and controls at all the nodes defined by `node`, while `**extra_params` are all the extra parameters sent to the `Objective` constructor.
 The function is expected to return an MX vector of the objective function.